- Let’s Start with Terminology

 While we often don’t know exactly what ultimately causes any one person’s thyroid to slow down or an autoimmune disease to kick in, there are a set of factors known to adversely affect thyroid health and which can be linked with hypothyroidism and Hashimoto’s.
 Some of these include those I’ve mentioned: low iodine status, celiac disease, environmental toxin exposures (i.e, BPA, to which we’ve all been exposed, is known to adversely impact the thyroid), and stress, for example, and there are others, such as detrimental shifts in the gut microbiome, possibly an underlying viral infection, and more.
 I highly recommend a comprehensive integrative approach – one that includes conventional medicine when needed but that also nourishes the whole woman – to both trying to heal and to optimally live with hypothyroidism and Hashimoto’s.

-That’s the new medicine for women, and I provide a complete guide to it for thyroid health in my book, The Adrenal Thyroid Revolution which you can get from major booksellers, or you can easily purchase here and then register for special bonuses here.
+That’s the new medicine for women, and I provide a complete guide to it for thyroid health in my book, The Adrenal Thyroid Revolution which you can get from major booksellers, or you can easily purchase here.
 It’s the approach that offers you the best chance of healing while also becoming more empowered about your total health, rather than just taking a pill and forgetting about it.

 It’s the kind of medicine I practice and a path I hope you, too, will embrace.